An 144FPS Budget PC Build:

 The 1650 Super is another budget-friendly GPU with respectable performance for its price tag.
 If you’re a fan of Nvidia GPUs you may want to opt for the 1650 Super over the RX 570.
 Like the 570, it too can push 144 frames per second with ease in most titles.

-This RAM comes in 2 sticks of 8GB each.
-It is DDR4 RAM, which means it is faster and consumes less power than its predecessors.
+This RAM kit comes with two 8GB sticks for a total of 16 gigs of memory.
+It’s DDR4 RAM, which means it is faster and consumes less power than its predecessors.
 Having 16GB of RAM will allow you to be able to switch between different windows and programs much quicker, without having to reload what you’re looking at.

 OLOy RAM may not be name brand but it’s as good as any memory you’ll find, and a good bit more affordable than most.

 Alternative: Patriot Viper Steel 2x4GB 3000MHz C16 | Check Price

 You could technically save a tiny bit of money by downgrading to 8 gigs of memory.
 We wouldn’t recommend this; the savings are slim, and the upside of having double the RAM is well worth the small bit of money.

 Samsung’s 980 is one of the best PCIe gen 3 SSDs, with read and write speeds of 3500 and 3000 MB/s respectively.
 Add to this an incredibly competitive price and reputable, consistent manufacturing, and we think that the 980 is the current best budget NVMe.

 Alternative: Silicon Power A60 512GB | Check Price